-Brennan was the first Obama administration official to acknowledge publicly that the drone-strike program existed.
+Brennan was the first administration official to publicly acknowledge the use of drones to track and kill terrorists.

 On February 6, the White House announced that the Justice Department would release classified documents to Congressional intelligence committees that discuss the legal justification for killing U.S. citizens abroad who are considered terrorists.